GregUtas/robust-services-core/CONTRIBUTING.md

 ## Asking a question
 Questions are helpful because they can identify where documentation needs to be improved.
-If you can't find the answer there, send your question to Greg Utas (greg@pentennea.com).
+If you can't find answers there, please email your questions to rsc-questions@pentennea.com.

 ## Collaboration
-To contribute in other ways, you need to be a collaborator.
-Send an email to Greg Utas (greg@pentennea.com) to be invited to the repository.
+To contribute in other ways, you need to become a collaborator.
+To receive an invitation to join the repository, please email your request to rsc-collaborators@pentennea.com.

 ## Issues